splunk/public-o11y-docs/apm/span-tags/cmms.rst

 Prerequisites
 ==============

+* You need to be an Splunk Observability Cloud Administrator.

-* In order to create a new Monitoring MetricSet based on a span tag, you need to first index the span tag.
+* To create a new Monitoring MetricSet based on a span tag or process, you need to first index the span tag or process.
 See :ref:`apm-index-span-tags`.

 * (Optional): If you are unfamiliar with Monitoring Metric Sets and Troubleshooting Metric Sets, start here:  :ref:`apm-metricsets`.

 * (Optional): Review :ref:`metrics-dimensions-mts` for an overview of the concepts underpinning MetricSets.

-* You need to be an Administrator.

 How custom Monitoring MetricSets add value to your organization
 ======================================================================

-APM generates a collection of Monitoring MetricSets (MMS) by default; see :ref:`mms-dimensions` for that list.
-By creating Monitoring MetricSets with custom dimensions, you can filter and aggregate the generated metrics by a specific indexed span tag such as ``version.id``, ``version``, or ``cloud.provider``.
+APM generates a collection of Monitoring MetricSets (MMS) by default; see :ref:`mms-dimensions`. create Monitoring MetricSets with custom dimensions to filter and aggregate the default generated metrics by a specific indexed span tag or process such as ``version.id``, ``version``, or ``cloud.provider``.

-You can create custom Monitoring MetricSets at the service level and optionally at the endpoint (span) level.
-When you create a custom dimension for a service-level MMS, APM generates MMS that include the 6 service-level metrics listed in :ref:`service-mms`, with your chosen indexed span tag as a custom dimension.
-If you select to add endpoint-level metrics as well, APM generates MMS that include the 6 span-level metrics listed in :ref:`endpoint-mms`, with your chosen indexed span tag as a custom dimension.
+You can create custom Monitoring MetricSets at the service level and at the endpoint (span) level.
+When you create a custom dimension for a service-level MMS, APM generates MMS that include the six service-level metrics listed in :ref:`service-mms`, with your chosen indexed span tag or process as a custom dimension.
+If you select to add endpoint-level metrics as well, APM generates MMS that include the six span-level metrics listed in :ref:`endpoint-mms`, with your chosen indexed span tag or process as a custom dimension.

 When you create a Monitoring MetricSet with a custom dimension, you can use this custom dimension to create charts, dashboards, and alerts by leveraging the Infrastructure Monitoring platform.